lkmidas/Self-driving-Car-Behavioral-Cloning-with-Keras/README.md

 # Self-driving Car Behavioral Cloning with Keras

 ## Introduction
 This is a team project to build an **end-to-end driving behavioral cloning neural network** based on the one in Udacity Behavioral Cloning project.
-One big difference between our project and Udacity's is that our project can learn to drive on both one-lane and two-lane roads.
+One big difference between our project and Udacity's is that **our project can learn to drive on both one-lane and two-lane roads**.

 Note that this project was made for `Python 3.7`, `tensorflow 2.3.0` and `Keras 2.4.3`.
 Running it on another environments may not work as expected.